carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-use-auto.rst

 Frequently, when a pointer is declared and initialized with ``new``, the pointee type is written twice: in the declaration type and in the ``new`` expression.
-In this cases, the declaration type can be replaced with ``auto`` improving readability and maintainability.
+In this case, the declaration type can be replaced with ``auto`` improving readability and maintainability.

 .. code-block:: c++